Faiyum: Ancient history

 Archaeological evidence has found occupations around the Faiyum dating back to at least the Epipalaeolithic.
 Middle Holocene occupations of the area are most widely studied on the north shore of Lake Moeris, where Gertrude Caton Thompson and Elinor Wight Gardner did a number of excavations of Epipalaeolithic and Neolithic sites, as well as a general survey of the area.
 Recently the area has been further investigated by a team from the UCLA/RUG/UOA Fayum Project.

 According to Roger S. Bagnall, habitation began in the fifth millennium BC and a settlement was established by the Old Kingdom (c.
 2685–2180 BC) called Shedet (Medinet el-Fayyum).
 It was the most significant centre of the cult of the crocodile god Sobek (borrowed from the Demotic pronunciation as Σοῦχος Soûkhos, and then into Latin as Suchus).
-In consequence, the Greeks called it "Crocodile City" (Κροκοδειλόπολις Krokodeilópolis), which was borrowed into Latin as Crocodīlopolis.
-The city worshipped a tamed sacred crocodile called, in Koine, Petsuchos, "the Son of Soukhos", that was adorned with gold and gem pendants.
+In consequence, the Greeks called it "Crocodile City" (Κροκοδειλόπολις Krokodeilópolis), which was borrowed into Latin as Crocodilopolis.
+The city worshipped a tamed sacred crocodile called, in Koine, Petsuchos, "the One whom Soukhos has given", that was adorned with gold and gem pendants.
 The Petsoukhos lived in a special temple pond and was fed by the priests with food provided by visitors.
 When Petsuchos died, it was replaced by another.